Buff-banded mountain tanager

-The buff-breasted mountain tanager (Dubusia taeniata) is a species of Neotropical bird in the tanager family Thraupidae.
+The buff-banded mountain tanager (Dubusia taeniata), formerly known as the buff-breasted mountain tanager, is a species of Neotropical bird in the tanager family Thraupidae.

 It is found in Bolivia, Colombia, Ecuador, Peru, and Venezuela.
 Its natural habitat is subtropical or tropical moist montane forests.

 Taxonomy

-The buff-breasted mountain tanager was formally described in 1840 by the French ornithologist Auguste Boissonneau from a specimen collected near Bogotá in Colombia.
+The buff-banded mountain tanager was formally described in 1840 by the French ornithologist Auguste Boissonneau from a specimen collected near Bogotá in Colombia.
 He coined the binomial name Tanagra taeniata.
 The specific epithet is the Latin word for a "head-band".
 This species is now placed in the genus Dubusia that was introduced in 1850 by the French naturalist Charles Lucien Bonaparte.

-The streak-crowned mountain tanager and Carriker's mountain tanager were previously treated as subspecies of the buff-breasted mountain tanager.
+The streak-crowned mountain tanager and Carriker's mountain tanager were previously treated as subspecies of the buff-banded mountain tanager.
 They are currently recognized as separate species.
+Before the split the buff-banded mountain tanager was known as the buff-breasted mountain tanager.